luxfi/LPs/LPs/lp-0750-lux-vision-fund-esg-framework.md

 ## One-Paragraph Summary

 > Lux Vision Fund invests only in ESG-aligned opportunities.
 Environmental integrity is measured against baselines and verified over time; social benefit is defined by economic mobility, access, and resilience; and governance is enforced through on-chain auditability with privacy-preserving controls.
 Lux provides capital and financial rails, Hanzo builds and verifies high-impact technology, Zoo anchors life-first mission and ethics, and our DAOs steward community ownership of IP so long-tail value accrues to contributors and communities.
 The result is a thoughtfully designed flywheel where transparency builds trust, trust attracts capital, and capital scales verified outcomes.

+## Specification

+This LP serves as a meta-framework defining investment policies.
+The specification is embodied in:

+1. **Core Values** (Section above) - Non-negotiable principles
+2. **ESG Pillars** - Environmental, Social, and Governance definitions
+3. **Investment Process** - Five-stage workflow from intake to scale
+4. **Enforcement Mechanisms** - Outcome-gated capital, claims registry, verification

+Detailed specifications for each pillar are defined in subsidiary LPs (LP-751, LP-752, LP-753).

+## Rationale

+The framework design reflects several key decisions:

+1. **Tranched capital over lump-sum** - Reduces risk of misuse and creates accountability checkpoints
+2. **Claims registry with evidence hashes** - Enables third-party verification without exposing sensitive data
+3. **Privacy-preserving verification** - Balances transparency with data protection using ZK proofs
+4. **Ecosystem role separation** - Clear boundaries prevent conflicts of interest and enable specialization
+5. **Binding covenants over voluntary guidelines** - Legal enforcement mechanisms complement on-chain accountability

+## Backwards Compatibility

+This LP establishes a new framework and does not modify existing investment structures.
+Existing investments may be evaluated against this framework but are not retroactively bound by it.

+## Security Considerations

+1. **Evidence tampering** - Mitigated through immutable on-chain hashes and third-party attestations
+2. **Verifier collusion** - Multiple independent verifiers required for material claims
+3. **Privacy leakage** - ZK proofs and aggregated statistics prevent individual data exposure
+4. **Governance capture** - DAO voting mechanisms include anti-concentration measures

+## Test Cases

+As a Meta LP, formal test cases are not applicable.
+Framework validation is demonstrated through:

+1. Successful application to pilot investments
+2. Third-party audit of claims registry integrity
+3. LP and stakeholder satisfaction surveys
+4. Regulatory compliance assessments

 ## Changelog